-3. Reviews and revises records, reports, correspondence and plan review, such as records of inspections, daily reports, letters to members of the public, notices of violation, plan review comments and correction notices prepared by building inspectors when necessary to ensure that the work is being performed correctly and in conformance with departmental policies, procedures, work standards, goals and objectives.
+2. Prepares and monitors records, reports, correspondence, and plan review documents, such as records of inspections, daily reports, letters to members of the public, notices of violation plan review comments, and correction notices prepared by Building Inspectors and subordinate staff by reviewing and revising when necessary to ensure that the work is being performed correctly and in compliance with departmental policies, procedures, work standards, goals, and objectives.

-6. Represents the department at meetings, hearings and in court by preparing evidence and/or appearing before such bodies as the Board of Supervisors, Building Inspection Commission, judicial committees, Access Appeals Commission, Unreinforced Masonry Building Appeals Board, Board of Permit Appeals, the Abatement Appeals Board, and other boards and commissions in order to testify or present information regarding code violation cases and other related matters.
+4. Represents the department at meetings, hearings and in court by preparing evidence and/or appearing before committees, such as the Board of Supervisors, Building Inspection Commission, judicial committees, Access Appeals Commission, Energy Code requirements, Disaster Preparedness, Green Building Code, Board of Appeals, the Abatement Appeals Board, and other boards and commissions in order to testify or present information regarding code violation cases and other related matters.

-1. Two (2) years of verifiable experience as a building inspector with a public agency performing duties at a level equivalent to class 6331 Building Inspector with the City and County of San Francisco.
+1) Two (2) years of verifiable experience as a Building Inspector with a public agency performing duties at a level equivalent to class 6331 Building Inspector with the City and County of San Francisco.
+AND

-2. Possession of a valid Class C California driver license.
+2) Possession of a valid Class C California driver license AND

-3. Possession of the Commercial and Residential Building Inspector certifications or the Building Plans Examiner certification, issued by the International Code Council (ICC), is required.
-Inspectors must maintain the certification as a condition of continued employment.
+- Inspectors must maintain the Commercial and Residential Building Inspector certifications or the Building Plans Examiner certification, issued by the International Code Council (ICC) as a condition of continued employment.